matemagyari/reference-ddd-blackjack/README.txt

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent
-* external domain events - events translated to messages leaving the Bounded Context
+* external domain events - events translated to messages to be sent out of the Bounded Context

 Structure

-* Bounded Contexts:
+* Bounded Contexts - separate deployable units:
     ** Blackjack Core - implements the game
     ** BlackJack Wallet - provides functionality to manage the players' chips.
 Exposes a REST interface.